selfrefactor/rambda/README.md

 # Rambda

-Partial copy of *Ramda* using *Ramda.compose* and plain Javascript functions.
+Faster alternative to **Ramda** in just 6kB

 ## Argumentation

-I admire *Ramda* but most of the time I use only small part of what it offers.
+I admire ***Ramda*** as it is great library in what it does, but I used only small part of what it offers.

-But even when I create custom **Ramda** build, I still am not completely happy with its size.
+I wanted to optimize the size of my bundle, but already developed Ramda habits.

+This lead me to the idea to recreate the funtionality of some Ramda methods and export that as library.

 ## Example use
 ```